 If you’ve made any fluff recipes before (there are a ton of different flavors), this one is likely going to be similar.
 It’s also very similar to how I start my cherry cheesecake dip!
 I’ve included step by step instructions below but make sure to check out the recipe card for the full recipe!

-For the first step, you’ll need to whip the cream cheese and powdered sugar together in a large mixing bowl until it is smooth and creamy.
+For this easy berry cheesecake salad, you’ll need to begin by whipping the cream cheese and powdered sugar together in a large mixing bowl until it is smooth and has a creamy texture.
 You can either do this with a hand mixer, an electric mixer, a stand mixer, or even by hand (but that’s not the easiest to get a smooth mixture).

 If your cream cheese isn’t soft, let it soften before doing this step or you’ll end up with little chunks of cream cheese, which doesn’t taste good.
-So stick with softened cream cheese!
+So for the best results stick with softened cream cheese!

 Also, I recommend doing this at a low speed so it doesn’t splatter everywhere, at least until you’ve gotten the mixture somewhat mixed together.
 Powdered sugar likes to fly!

-Add the blueberries and sliced strawberries and carefully fold them into the whipped mixture.
-You don’t want to beat these in or the color of the mixture will change and you’ll end up with piece of berries instead of the berries you really want.
+Add the blueberries and sliced strawberries and carefully fold them into the creamy cheesecake filling.
+You don’t want to beat these in or the color of the mixture will change and you’ll end up with pieces of berries instead of the berries you really want.

-Finally, fold in the cubed angel food cake and stir gently so you combine it into the cheesecake fluff but don’t break all of the pieces of angel food cake into crumbles.
+Finally, fold in the cubed angel food cake and stir gently so you combine it into the cheesecake mixture but don’t break all of the pieces of angel food cake into crumbles.

 Of if you’d prefer to skip adding it to the actual fluff, you could also serve the fluff on top of a slice of angel food cake for a sweet treat instead!